2050 (film)

 2050 is a 2018 American independent science fiction drama film directed by Princeton Holt and starring Dean Cain, Stormi Maya, and Stefanie Bloom.
 It premiered on November 16, 2018 at the Williamsburg Independent Film Festival and was released theatrically on March 1, 2019.
 It was distributed by ANERKE.

 The film received mixed reviews and won 16 awards, including those for cinematography, writing, and VFX.
 It was also an official selection at the Berlin Sci-Fi Film Festival, Other World's Austin Film Festival, and Boston Sci-Fi Film Festival.

 Plot

-Michael Green (David Vaughn), married, a video game designer and father of two, is struggling to find intimacy with his wife (Irina Abraham).
+Michael Green (David Vaughn), married, a video game designer and father of two, is struggling to find intimacy with his wife Brooke.
 Upon discovering his brother-in-law Drew (Devin Fuller) has purchased a customizable sex robot, he turns to the warehouse run by Maxwell (Dean Cain) to create his own perfect mate.
+In the end, Drew is unable to find fulfillment with his sex robot, and eventually hands it off to a friend.
+Michael falls in love with his sex robot.
+When Brooke discovers his affair with a sex robot, they argue.
+Eventually Michael convinces his wife to create one for herself.